Topics Map > Learner Engagement Analytics Dashboard (LEAD)

 - Select Name of Activity: Allows you to filter by specific named items or pages within Canvas. (i.e. a specific Quiz, Assignment or Wiki Page)

 - Select Student Name: Allows you to filter the data by student(s).

 The five filters apply to all three visualizations simultaneously.
 When you set the filters on one visualization, they will persist as you navigate to other LEAD visualizations.
 More information about working with filters in Tableau can be found in the How to Use a Tableau Visualization guide.

 Remember that after you change a filter, you must click the Apply button before the change will take effect.

 The Home Page contains a brief description of LEAD as well as links to all the other pages and functional descriptions of the icons in the visualizations.
 Please note that you can also navigate to any page in LEAD by selecting the tabs at the top of the page.

 Page Views by Date and Hour

-The darker red an hour block is, the more times that Canvas activity has been accessed at that time of day for the date range you selected.
-Whatever the highest number of accesses in a given hour is will be the darkest red and the visualization will adjust the shading on the other cells accordingly.
+The darker red an hour block is, the more times that course activity has been accessed at that time of day, for the date range you selected.
+It will show access to the course across all Mondays, Tuesdays, Wednesdays, etc for the date range.
+Whatever the highest number of accesses in a given hour will be the darkest red and the visualization will adjust the shading on the other cells accordingly.
 You can also hover over any cell and see the exact number of pages accessed for that specific block of time.

 Grades by Page Views